hanasusak/rvGWAS/README.md

 This will cause script to get mappings from url link, which is bit slower but is only nessesary to do once.

-### Performing BURDEN, KBAC, SKAT-O, MiST, and INLA tests
+### Performing BURDEN, KBAC, SKAT-O, MiST, HBMR, and BATI tests
 Now you are ready to perform tests.
 Your input files are output files from previous steps:
 * VCF-like file with correcte HUGO names (output from Correct names script)
 * Samples info file with PCA components added (output from QC script)